owtf/user-docs/usage/results/notes.rst

 Manual Ranking
 --------------

-Inorder to rank a plugin output, you can use the ranking buttons based on the severity
+In order to rank a plugin output, you can use the ranking buttons based on the severity

     .. figure:: /images/info_ranking.png
         :align: center